Project

 Another point: Metacat and Morpho are GPL, which has worked fine and has the benefit of keeping derived works available.
 But Kepler is BSD, because we didn't want the viral aspects of the GPL.
 Which means we can not include GPL code in Kepler -- in practice this takes a lot of attention to the license details as developers incorporate new libraries.
 Developing a good project-wide open-source licensing policy now would be useful.

-#2 Updated by Redmine Admin almost 14 years ago
+#2 Updated by Redmine Admin over 14 years ago

 Updated status, related task in progress